cjh1/serene/README.md

 ```

-So we can see that we can create a Foo using a POST request to /foo passing a JSON message as the body containing the id.
-We can then lookup a Foo using a GET request to /foo/<id> and finally we can access bar field of a Foo using a GET request to /foo/<id>/bar.
+So we can see that we now have the following operation

+* Creating a Foo - POST request to /foo passing a JSON message as the body containing the id.
+* Lookup a Foo - GET request to /foo/<id>
+* Access bar field of a Foo  - GET request to /foo/<id>/bar.

 So we can now run the foo module in serene's server mode